amgt-d1/DPC/readme.md

 	* We used version 2.1.8.
 * Boost 1.67.0
 	* We have not confirmed the availability of the other version.
+* The source codes of DPC algorithms have to be changed based on your paths of the above libraries.

 ## How to use
 * We prepared codes for Windows OS (Visual Studio) and Linux (Ubuntu).